 Incredibly moist Pumpkin Cupcakes with Maple and Toffee Frosting are here to invade your fall baking plans!
-Fall spiced pumpkin cupcakes topped with cream cheese frosting that’s been flavored with maple and toffee!
+Fall spiced pumpkin cupcakes topped with cream cheese frosting that’s been flavored with maple and bits of toffee!

 These cupcakes are so easy to make.
 And did I mention that the batter itself is oil and butter free?
-You would never know by the taste–they are so moist!
+You would never know by the taste--they are so moist!

 While your pumpkin cupcakes are baking, pour yourself a hot cup of coffee with some homemade pumpkin spice coffee creamer…and get started on the frosting!